IlyaSemenov/node-data-cleaner/README.md

 })

-cleaner() // throws ["One: Value required.", "Zwei: Value required.", "Value required."] cleaner({ one: 1, two: 'boom', three: 3 }) // throws ["Boom is a wrong value for Zwei!"] - note the omitted label.
+cleaner() // throws ["One: Value required.", "Zwei: Value required.", "Value required."] cleaner({ one: 1, two: "boom", three: 3 }) // throws ["Boom is a wrong value for Zwei!"] - note the omitted label.
 ```

 #### Parse object keys and created nested objects